The Need for Unity of Purpose in the Church: Focus on Jesus

 This is the tension between the Law and the Gospel.
 If we understand only one thing about the Gospel message, the relationship of the Law to the Gospel might be the most important thing!
 I have written about it often, including How the Moorings of the Gospel Were Secured.

-For the sake of brevity, I won’t restate everything here.
+For the sake of brevity, I won’t to summarize everything here.
 You can click in the links in the last two paragraphs to get an overview from the articles linked there.
 Understanding what Jesus meant when he said he didn’t come to abolish the law, but to fulfill it, is key.

 If you are not a Christian, or you are a Christian, but you are not sure you understand these things, please do not just gloss over them.
-The tension between the Law and the Gospel and how they relate to each other is the key to everything.
+The tension between the Law and the Gospel and how they relate to each other is the key to Christianity.

 Hopefully, the rest of my thoughts in this piece will help.